dreamcommerce/gearman-bundle/README.md

 ## Changelog

+## 1.0.7
+- fixed configuration generating when job_prefix is used

 ## 1.0.6
 - added ``name_prefix`` to specify task name prefix (useful when single Supervisor is shared between prod/dev)
 - fixed generating when no programs is defined